yamlof/manga-android/README.md

 - [ ] Fix Manga Info
 - [ ] Fix Look Library
 - [ ] Limit requests and cache info
+- [ ] Improve Chapter Reading in Webtoons and Mangas

 <!--See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues). -->